 I also observe that when people are searching for help in these areas, both terms can be used interchangeably, suggesting that there is a bit of confusion in this area.

 Because of this, I thought it was worth discussing what I perceive to be the differences, and there are differences.
 They are different behaviors and need to be treated in different ways.

 To be clear, this is my own take on it based on my experience.
-My area of expertise is emotional eating, so the description of emotional eating that I share here is taken from the teachings in the course.
-I have had a little help from Beat, the UK’s eating disorder charity, to describe binge eating.
+My area of expertise is emotional eating, so the description of emotional eating that I share here is taken from the teachings in the course, Overcome Emotional Eating.
+I have had a little help from Beat, one of the UK’s eating disorder charities, to describe binge eating.

 Firstly, I think it’s worth pointing out that we are all driven to eat for both physical and emotional reasons.

 Emotional eating is one of many, perfectly normal coping strategies that we use to help us to manage our emotions or to provide emotional reward.

-Let’s face it, eating is an enjoyable thing to do.
+Let’s face it, eating can be a pleasurable thing to do.
 The act of eating fires up reward centres in the brain and we use food to express love, to connect with others and to celebrate.

 Using food as a source of comfort or reward occasionally is a normal and healthy thing to do.
 It’s important to recognise this.
 When we think of emotional eating as a bad thing, or a behaviour that we should avoid we can get caught up in a diet mentality which can lead to damaging behaviour around food.